pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 This is the password used when setting up the initial administrator account to login to pgAdmin.
 This variable is required and must be set at launch time.

+**PGADMIN_DEFAULT_PASSWORD_FILE**

+This is the password used when setting up the initial administrator account to login to pgAdmin.
+This value should be set to *docker secret* in order to set the password.
+This variable is supported in docker swarm environment or while creating container with docker compose.
+PGADMIN_DEFAULT_PASSWORD or PGADMIN_DEFAULT_PASSWORD_FILE variable is required and must be set at launch time.

 **PGADMIN_DISABLE_POSTFIX**

 *Default: <null>*